elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/install-ingress.md

 alwaysopen: true
 ---

-This guide will help you get a working up to date ingress manager.
-Either by upgrading an existing one,

-This guide assist in taking ownership over ingress.
-This is required when upgrading to 1.26.
-As clusters created on prior to 1.26 are delivered without ingress, this guide asissts in setting up ingress.
+This guide will assist you get a working up to date ingress controller.
+This is expected as clusters created after 1.26 are delivered without ingress.

-We will base this guide on ingress-nginx [that can be found here](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx)
+We will base this guide on ingress-nginx [that can be found here](https://github.com/kubernetes/ingress-nginx/tree/main/charts/ingress-nginx).

 ## Prerequisites